Tardo/OdooTerminal/README.md

 > 15, 8"

 > Notice that can call commands without 'named arguments', for example:
-> `create res.partner "{'name': 'Hipcut', 'street': 'Mystery street'}"` The rule
+> `create res.partner "name=Hipcut street='Mystery street'"` The rule is that
-> is that 'unnamed arguments' fill values following the order of the command
+> 'unnamed arguments' fill values following the order of the command arguments
-> arguments definition.
-So mix 'unnamed' with 'named' arguments can be done as
+> definition.
+So mix 'unnamed' with 'named' arguments can be done as long as the
-> long as the order is maintained.
+> order is maintained.

+> Notice that can use "simple json" format instead of normal syntaxis.
+For
+> example "{'keyA':'this is a value', 'keyB':42}" can be done in a simple way
+> "keyA='this is a value' keyB=42"

 ## Notes